Wall Street tumbles as trade war threatens U.S. economy

 The Cboe Volatility Index, or VIX .VIX, an options-based gauge of investor anxiety, rose 1.9 points to 20.47, its highest in about a month.

-Declining issues outnumbered advancing ones on the NYSE by a 3.94-to-1 ratio; on Nasdaq, a 2.85-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 3.56-to-1 ratio; on Nasdaq, a 2.75-to-1 ratio favored decliners.

-The S&P 500 posted 3 new 52-week highs and 13 new lows; the Nasdaq Composite recorded 4 new highs and 175 new lows.
+The S&P 500 posted three new 52-week highs and 13 new lows; the Nasdaq Composite recorded four new highs and 182 new lows.

-(Additional reporting by Medha Singh and Arjun Panchadar in Bengaluru Editing by Ani D'Silva and Nick Zieminski )
+(Additional reporting by Medha Singh and Arjun Panchadar in Bengaluru Editing by Nick Zieminski and Lisa Shumaker)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))